osdc/FB_group_archiver/README.md

  Currently not storing comments

- Removing duplicate links bBy comparing lists
+ Removing duplicate links By comparing lists